 Kanban in a Nutshell

-Kanban is more than sticky notes on the wall.
-The easiest way to understand Kanban is to embrace its philosophy and then apply it to your daily work.
-If you read, understand and resonate with the four core principles, the practical transition would seem logical and even inevitable.
+A Kanban system is more than sticky notes on the wall.
+The easiest way to understand Kanban is to embrace its philosophy and apply it to your daily work.
+If you read, understand, and resonate with its core principles, the practical transition would seem logical and even inevitable.